 o Emphasize that advancement in the company (and raises) are correlated with acquiring enhanced professional and technical abilities.

 • Assign one (or more) individuals to implement the process.
 This person should encourage development and help facilitate the plans arranged in the annual reviews.
-This person need not be the same person that conducts the annual reviews but should work closely with the reviewer(s) to organize a strategy for the year.
+This person does not need to be the same person who conducts the annual reviews but should work closely with the reviewer(s) to organize a strategy for the year.
 This person should follow through on the following:

 o Encouraging employees to take the initiative for their own development, to seek appropriate classes or other means to expand their knowledge, and to develop their technical and business skills